csdurfee/csdurfee.github.io/content/hot-hand-pt2.md

 Which is to say, my simulation is kind of silly and seemingly over-exaggerated.
 And it's still not as lukewarm as real NBA players are.
 Wild, isn't it?

 ## Streakiness in only one direction
-I also simulated players who were only streaky in one direction: "get a bucket" players who get a boost to shooting percentage when they are shooting poorly, but no penalty when they are doing well, and "heat check"players who only get the penalty.
+I also simulated players who were only streaky in one direction: "get a bucket" players who get a boost to shooting percentage when they are shooting poorly, but no penalty when they are doing well, and "heat check" players who only get the penalty.

 The results were biased to the unstreaky side, but about half as much as the ones that are streaky in both directions.
 I had to crank the penalties/boosts up to unrealistic levels to get the bias of the z-scores up to the .2-.3 range I'm seeing with real season-level data.